 - How do you handle holiday pay?

 Compliance accreditation matters.
 FCSA and Professional Passport audit their members against HMRC standards.
-DASA holds both accreditations.
-That means two independent bodies have checked the payroll process.
+DASA holds all three.
+That means three independent bodies check the payroll process.

-Read the umbrella compliance guide.
+Read how to check umbrella compliance.
 It covers exactly what to look for.

 How much does an umbrella company cost?

-Most umbrella companies charge a margin of £15 to £25 per week in 2026-27.
+Most umbrella companies charge a weekly margin of £15 to £25 in 2026-27.
 That fee covers payroll admin.
 Employer NIC (15%), income tax, and employee NIC are separate statutory deductions handled through PAYE.

 What is the umbrella company margin?

 The margin is the weekly fee your umbrella charges to employ you and process your pay.
-It typically ranges from £15 to £25 per week and covers payroll processing, pension enrolment, and admin.
+It usually sits between £15 and £25 a week and covers payroll processing, pension enrolment, and admin.

 Does employer NIC come out of my contract rate?

 Yes.
-Employer NIC at 15% is deducted from your contract rate before your gross pay is calculated.
+Employer NIC at 15% is taken from your contract rate before your gross pay is worked out.
 Your umbrella pays it directly to HMRC.
 It’s a statutory cost, not a profit line for the provider.

 What is a fair umbrella margin?

-A fair margin is between £15 and £25 per week.
-Be cautious of margins below £15.
-Compliant payroll has real running costs.
-Always check your provider holds FCSA or Professional Passport accreditation.
+A fair margin is usually £15 to £25 a week.
+Be wary of margins below £15, because compliant payroll has real running costs.
+Always check that your provider holds FCSA or Professional Passport accreditation.

 How do I compare umbrella company costs?

-Ask each provider for their weekly margin in pounds, check whether employer NIC shows separately on payslips, and confirm their accreditation status before you sign.
+Ask each provider for their weekly margin in pounds, check whether employer NIC appears separately on payslips, and confirm their accreditation before you sign.